x448/float16/README.md

 All possible 4+ billion floating-point conversions with this library are verified to be correct.

 Lowercase "float16" refers to IEEE 754 binary16.
-And capitalized "Float16" refers to exported Go data type provided by this library.
+And capitalized "Float16" refers to exported Go data type.

 ## Features
 Current features include: